-We've compiled a guide so that you can finally see the W-2 explained in a clear way and know exactly what you need to do next tax season.
+We've compiled a guide so that you can finally see what does a w2 look like and understand the W-2 explained in a clear way.
+This way you can know exactly what you need to do next tax season.
 Let's get started!

 The Internal Revenue Service will need to receive each employee's W-2 form.
 Each employee will also need three copies of their form.
 One copy stays with the employee, and the other two can be attached to the employee's federal and state tax returns if he or she plans to mail in his or her taxes during tax filing season.

 Boxes A to F

 In order to understand what does a w2 look like we need to look into the various boxes.
 Let's take a look at what all of those little boxes on your employee's W-2 form are for.
 Don't stress out, they are easier to comprehend that you might think.

 For starters, you'll see Boxes A to F. These boxes are for your employee's and personal information and your business information.
 This information includes the employee's full name and Social Security number as well as your employer tax identification number, your business address, and your employee's current address.

 Now it's time to go over the W-2 form's numbered boxes.
 Let's say you're generating a W-2 form for employee Bob.
 Box 1 displays the amount of Bob's total income that was taxable during the past fiscal year.
 This income may also include bonuses, vacation pay, commissions, back pay and even severance pay.